#EachforEqual hero creation by Ms Snaps

 Image: @vote4samu, International Women's Crew

-And here are some more fabulous #EachforEqual inspirations, this time from Ms Snaps in collaboration with Miss Polly in Australia.
+And here are some more fabulous #EachforEqual inspirations from 2020, this time from Ms Snaps in collaboration with Miss Polly in Australia.

 IWD street art mural above by @LauraPaigeArt